suabochica/rxjs-course/scratchpad/S01-intro.md

 > Note: Check the handbook at the `assets/ch01_typescript_jumpstart_handbook.pdf`

 ## Environment Setup

+### Installation pre-requisites ###
+- Node over v12
+- Angular CLI
+- An IDE

+### Relevant commands ###
+To run the development backend server execute:

+    npm run server

+This is a small Node REST API server.

+To run the development UI server execute:

+    npm start

+The application is visible at port 4200: http://localhost:4200

 ## Understanding RxJs - What are Streams?
 ## What is RxJs?
 What Problem Does It Solve?
 ## What is an RxJs Observable?
 A Simple Explanation